Volunteer at Serenity

 We can’t do it without you

+We depend on the contributions of volunteers to achieve our mission.
 Serenity has no paid staff and runs only through the work of volunteers and their invaluable contributions to the welfare of our horses.
-Whether you spend every free minute, one day a week, or one afternoon a month with us, we thank you all!

 If you volunteer with us, please remember you do so at your own risk.
 All volunteers must sign a release form before working on the farm, as a reminder that all activities involving horses have inherent risks.
 Signs in the barn and arena also remind volunteers and visitors that Washington State Law protects operators, owners, trainers, promoters and others from liability for injuries or illnesses that result from an equine's behavior or health.

 Thank you so much for your cooperation.
-I look forward to meeting with you!!
+We look forward to meeting with you!

 This is a wonderful place of healing, for the horses and for those of us who have the chance to volunteer here.
 Every time I come I look at those majestic animals and am so grateful that they have a place that the can just be.
 No expectation, just become whole, heal, be loved and give all those things back to us if we open ourselves to what Patricia has fostered.